csalcedo001/device/README.md

 #### Add docker connection

-A docker connection requires the container name to start an interactive session.
-In the case the container doesn't exist, a new container is created with the image `ubuntu:latest`.
+A docker connection requires the container's name to start an interactive session.
+In the case the container doesn't exist, a new container is created following the image `ubuntu:latest`.

 ```